 USVAP believes that art can address many of these issues.
 By encouraging and supporting an aesthetic response to the military experience, we hope to emphasize the diversity of the veteran population and to create a new identity of veterans as people who are capable, gifted, and resilient, and that they often possess the very voice that society needs to hear and to heed.
 Ultimately, we strive to encourage veterans to use their innate, intuitive pursuit of art: not necessarily as a profession, but as part of the universal human drive to create a powerful form of communication, one that contributes not only to the arts community, but to our society in general.

 The idea for USVAP began in 1998, when Vietnam Veteran and musician Kimo Williams returned to Lai Khe, where he was stationed with the US Army 25th Combat Engineer Battalion in 1970.
 Originally, the purpose of that trip back to Vietnam was to complete work on his composition “Symphony for the Sons of Nam”.
-However, his journey became the inspiration to create an organization that would provide opportunities for American and Vietnamese artists to collaborate on projects.
+This journey became the inspiration to create an organization that would provide collaborative opportunities for American and Vietnamese artists.

 Thank you for visiting USVAP and we hope that you will consider supporting our mission.
 Please send us a message at email@example.com.